kamranakamal/Churn-prediction/readme.md

 - Churn status

 ## Results
-Predictions are returned from the `/predict` endpoint.
+Predictions are returned from the `/predict` endpoint and the Streamlit UI.

+## Screenshots
+Add Streamlit UI screenshots here.

 ## License
 MIT License